 - Thursday 25th February 2021 – 4pm to 8pm

 The second virtual exhibition is currently available on this website, please click here to visit the second Virtual Exhibition.
-During the exhibition there will be two live chat events, taking place on:
+During the second exhibition, we held two live chat events, taking place on: